mbcrump/mbcrump-blog/_posts/2018-03-13-azure-tips-and-tricks103.md

 <img style="border:3px solid #021a40" src="/files/e2e-06.png">

 9.)
-Right click on your table in SQL Server Management Studio and choose **Select Top 1000 Rows** to see the data.
+Switch back to SQL Server Management Studio (and log in if you need to) and choose **Select Top 1000 Rows** on the **ToDoListDb** db to see the data.

 <img style="border:3px solid #021a40" src="/files/e2e-sqlselect.jpg">

 10.)
 Your SQL Server Management Studio table should look like this now:

 <img style="border:3px solid #021a40" src="/files/e2e-sqlserver.jpg">

+Come back next week and we'll take a look at [Dapper](https://github.com/StackExchange/Dapper) which is a object mapper for .NET that we used to make our code easy to read and work with the database.

 ## Want more Azure Tips and Tricks?